Duraiprasanth25/Good-Cabs_CodeBasics-RPC13/README.md

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].

-Targed SQL queries regarding various business questions can be found here [link].
+Targed SQL queries regarding various business questions can be found here [link]().

 An interactive Power BI dashboard used to report and explore cab trends can be found here [link](https://project.novypro.com/OGcnNS).